Jack Reeves: Third wife

-Reeves married Myeong-Hi Chong on Dec.
-31, 1980 in South Korea.
+Reeves married Myeong-hi Chong on December 31, 1980, in South Korea.
 She drowned in Lake Whitney in Texas in 1986.
-Her family said Myeong-Hi was unable to swim and had a strong aversion to water.
-Bruises on Myeong-Hi’s face made her sister suspicious and she requested an autopsy.
+Her family said Myeong-hi was unable to swim and had a strong aversion to water.
+Bruises on her face made her sister suspicious and she requested an autopsy.
 Reeves had Myeong-Hi cremated.

 Fourth wife

 Reeves met his fourth wife, Emilita Villa, through a mail-order bride service when she was 18.
 Reeves was 28 years her senior.
-Emilita was reportedly reluctant to marry him, but felt obligated due to monthly payments Reeves sent to her family in the Philippines.
-When Emilita became pregnant, Reeves sent her back to her family as he did not believe he was the father.
+Emilita was reportedly reluctant to marry him, but felt obligated due to monthly payments he sent to her family in the Philippines.
+When she became pregnant, Reeves sent her back to her family as he believed he was not the father.
 He changed his mind when she sent him a photograph of their son.
-She was last seen alive October 11, 1994.
-She disappeared shortly after telling friends she intended to divorce Reeves.
-In October 1995, her remains were found by a hunter in a shallow grave near Lake Whitney, where Reeves' third wife had drowned eight years previously.
+She was last seen alive on October 11, 1994.
+She disappeared shortly after telling friends of her intent to divorce Reeves.
+In October 1995, her remains were found by a hunter in a shallow grave near Lake Whitney, where Reeves' third wife drowned eight years previously.

 Investigation and arrest

 Emilita's friend reported her missing.
-The police became suspicious when they found out Reeves had two dead wives, both of whom died after making plans to leave Reeves and after complaining to friends about being mistreated by Reeves.
-He was arrested on March 21, 1995, for the murder of his second wife and his bail was set at $500,000.
+Police grew suspicious when they found out Reeves had two dead wives, both of whom died after making plans to leave Reeves and complaining to friends of mistreatment by him.
+He was arrested on March 21, 1995, for the murder of his second wife and bail was set at $500,000.

 Trial

 He was convicted on January 3, 1996, for the 1978 murder of Sharon Reeves and received a 35-year prison sentence.
 On August 20, 1996, he was convicted of murdering Emilita Reeves and sentenced to an additional 99 years.
-Reeves appealed against both convictions; his appeals were rejected.
+Reeves appealed both convictions but was rejected.
 His sentences are being served concurrently.
 He will be eligible for parole in 2026.

+Media coverage

+The case was covered in episodes of Exhumed, Forensic Files and 'Mail Order Murder' by Patricia Springer.